2020PB/police-brutality/reports/Oregon.md

 * https://www.youtube.com/watch?v=9YFc2rc60DU

-### Federal agents continue to push protestors | July 20th
+### Federal agents continue to push protesters | July 20th

-In the second part of a push by Federal agents, after a lull ending or-portland-111, officers resumed pushing protestors down the street.
+In the second part of a push by Federal agents, after a lull ending or-portland-111, officers resumed pushing protesters down the street.
 They continued to deploy tear gas, pepper balls, rubber bullets and flashbangs in an effort to move the protest down the street.

-Tear gas engulfed the Riot Ribs mutual aid tents which provided food, water, medical aid and other supplies to protestors and homeless folks in the area.
+Tear gas engulfed the Riot Ribs mutual aid tents which provided food, water, medical aid and other supplies to protesters and homeless folks in the area.

 tags: protester, tear-gas, rubber-bullet, pepper-ball, shoot, stun-grenade, property-destruction, medic